-Time to shine as English National Ballet celebrates its Emerging Dancers…
+Time to shine as English National Ballet celebrates talent with its Emerging Dancer competition…

 Timing is everything – in life and in dance.
 This proved true for English National Ballet’s Emerging Dancer 2014 as two past competitors were declared joint winners.

 Judges Deborah Bull CBE, Clement Crisp OBE, Dame Gillian Lynne DBE, Arlene Phillips CBE, Tamara Rojo and Wayne Sleep OBE deemed it time for Alison McWhinney (previously 2013 participant) and Junor Souza (2012) to ‘emerge’.

 Performing Perrot’s Esmeralda Pas de Deux, at London’s packed Lyceum Theatre, both dancers sparkled – and not just because their forest-green costumes were adorned with gold.

 Esmeralda showcased Alison’s pure lines, control and extension.
 The female variation requires the ballerina to capture the innocence of first love while retaining gypsy flair.
 With a flirtatious incline of her head and slightly angled shoulders, Alison evoked the right level of seduction.
 Coquettishly kicking the tambourine during the final sequence, she had style, poise and confidence.